Exus Blog Article

-The lesson collections can learn from the insurance industry is to move away from basic segmentation - like gender - towards a hyper-personalised, ‘segment of one’ approach.
-By looking beyond demographics to individuals’ values and interests, you create a more complete profile, tailored to individual need.
+The lesson collections can learn from the insurance industry is to move away from basic segmentation - like gender - towards a hyper-personalized, ‘segment of one’ approach.
+By looking beyond demographics to individuals’ values and interests, you create a more complete profile, tailored to individual needs.

 Fairer collections don’t begin and end with just segmentation, however.
 If women are more vulnerable to debt, it’s worth wondering how the design of the collections process might disadvantage them.

 Product design has generally struggled with inclusivity.
 And even when products are designed “for women”, they often focus on aesthetics, not substance.
 A classic design example is power tools: when a woman uses a power tool, the handle is often ergonomically incorrect and too heavy.
 They need to be lighter and easier to hold.